 The Very Intensive Patient (VIP) program is an innovative strategy that integrates care inclusively and collaboratively across primary, secondary and tertiary healthcare.
 The program partners with social care providers to maximise the efficiency of care coordination, and formally assesses client needs in line with evidence‐based risk factors for representation or readmission to hospital.

 To identify people at high risk of repeat presentation to the emergency department (ED) and/or risk of unplanned readmissions to hospital; the aim is to improve a person’s quality of life and healthcare experience by addressing their social determinants of health.

-- Improves the patient journey and experience.
+- Improved healthcare journey and patient experience.

 Health system benefits

 - Reduced presentations to EDs, and improved access to urgent care.

 - Reduced unplanned readmissions and increased availability of resources for the community.

 - Reduced acute healthcare costs and improved hospital performance.